tondi/hajto.github.io/_posts/2017-02-11-i-can-has-no-loops.md

 <a href="http://elixirplayground.com?gist=c0bc8b7c45f96add2a772181e69f6f12"> Try for yourself </a>

 # Reduction
 It is yet another important operation.
 It allows you to take a bunch of things and turn into one totally brand new thing.
-And most common task we all have been through on the beggining of our IT career was performing a summation.
+And most common task we all have been through on the beginning of our IT career was performing a summation.
 So let's just assume that we have to implement such thing right now.

 <table class="code-samples">
 <tr>